nylo-core/nylo.dev/resources/docs/7.x/en/metro.md

 }
 ```

-The command will automatically be registered in the `lib/app/commands/commands.json` file, which contains a list of all registered commands:
+The command will automatically be registered in the `lib/app/commands/commands.json` file, which contains a list of your project's registered commands:

 ```json
 [